 inspiring and fun.

-I’ve been playing the theremin for a little over sixteen years.
+I’ve been playing the theremin for a little over nineteen years.
 My interest continues to be

 to bring this instrument to the public in as many ways as possible; it’s taken me into concert

 halls, theaters, libraries, museums, schools, shopping centers and the Manhattan subway

 system.
 Most recently, thanks to the small world of the internet, I’ve branched out into

 working with artists all over the world who want to incorporate theremin tracks into their

 music, film scores and other projects.
 Want to work together?
 Please Email me (no kidding).

 The Theremin is touted as the most difficult to play of all instruments.

 The Theremin is actually easier to play than most other instruments.